 - MicroInvestment Program

-The MicroInvestment Program provides entrepreneurs and small businesses advice with loan preparation and consultation to obtain capital.
+The MicroInvestment Program provides entrepreneurs and small businesses advice and consultation to obtain capital.

 Hope Enterprise Corporation